 Octavia Spencer* - The Help

 Sigh.
 It’s a cliché, but there are a few deserved winners this year.
 I loved Octavia Spencer’s performance in The Help.
 She won the Golden Globe; she could very well take this too if Hollywood isn’t a place for handing out consolation prizes.
 Cough.
 Melissa McCarthy slayed me in Bridesmaids.
 The fact that this film isn’t nominated for Best Picture is a travesty.
 But Bejo . . .
 I mean what can I say?
 She’s the most stunningly gorgeous and talented package I’ve seen in the past ten years.
+She's perfect.
 Yeah, I just said that.

 Best Actor In a Supporting Role